 The maximum data rate for block multiplexer channels 1, 2, 3, and 4 is 2 MB/sec each.
 Block multiplexer channel 5 has a maximum data rate of 1 MB/sec.
 The maximum aggregate data rate of the block multiplexer channels installed is the sum of the individual maximum data rates.
 Thus, when the optional channels are not present, the maximum aggregate data rate of channels 1 and 2 is 4 MB/sec.
+When four block multiplexer channels are present (channel 4 is a byte multiplexer channel), their maximum aggregate data rate is 7 MB/sec.
 When all five block multiplexer channels are present, their maximum aggregate data rate is 9 MB/sec.

-Like the byte multiplexer, the block multiplexer channel can have multiple subchannels, each of which can support one I/O operation.
+Like a byte multiplexer, a block multiplexer channel can have multiple subchannels, each of which can support one I/O operation.
 The setting of a channel mode bit (0) in control register 0 determines whether the addressed subchannel of a block multiplexer channel operates in block multiplexer (assuming it is capable of operating in block multiplexer mode) or selector mode when a START I/O instruction is issued.
 The mode bit is set to 0 (selector mode) at IPL and can be altered by programming at any time.